JuliaImages/Images.jl/README.md

 ```
 julia> imr = reinterpret(Ufixed8, img)
 RGB Image with:
-  data: 3x70x46 Array{Ufixed8,3}
+  data: 3x70x46 Array{UfixedBase{Uint8,8},3}
   properties:
+    IMcs: sRGB
     colorspace: RGB
     colordim: 1
     spatialorder:  x y
     pixelspacing:  1 1
 ```
-`reinterpret` just gives you a new view of the same underlying memory as `img`, whereas `convert(Array, img)` and `separate(img)` create new arrays if the memory-layout needs alteration.
+`reinterpret` gives you a new view of the same underlying memory as `img`, whereas `convert(Array, img)` and `separate(img)` create new arrays if the memory-layout needs alteration.